Bierstadt: History

 In the Middle Ages, Bierstadt came under the dominion of Nassau, but was subject to strong influences from the Archbishop of Mainz.
 In the wake of the Protestant Reformation, Bierstadt came fully under the control of Nassau; the church became Protestant and was called Evangelische Kirche.
 After the Thirty Years' War, the town had only 17 inhabitants.
 Efforts at reconstruction were set back by a fire in 1691.
 By the middle of the 18th century, Bierstadt had about 500 residents.

 The remains of a medieval watchtower, the Bierstadter Warte, are located on a height between Wiesbaden and the borough.
 The watchtower is now part of the borough's coat of arms.
 In 1898, a large observation tower, the Wiesbaden Bismarck Tower, was planned to be built at this site.
 A temporary wooden tower was constructed in 1910, but funding for the permanent structure could not be obtained.
-The temporary tower was demolished in 1918.
+The temporary tower was demolished in 1918 due to its to poor state of repair.

 During the Third Reich (1933–1945), Nazism dominated Bierstadt.
 On November 9, 1938, the synagogue, dating to 1827, was completely destroyed.
 After the Allied victory in World War II, about 1,800 apartments were built for U.S. Air Force personnel.
 The remaining Aukamm and Crestview U.S. military housing areas, transferred to the Army during the Cold War, are located on the northwest and the west side of Bierstadt, respectively.